Holiday Shavuot

 The festive symbol is a basket in gold or silver.
 Inside, they place seeds of grain crops as a sign of fertility and an absence of hunger.

-How to take part
+How to Take Part

 • This is not a day for work.
 The day is dedicated to going to the synagogue, listening to sermons, and strict observance of the commandments immortalized on the tablets.

 • Fun celebrations are encouraged with a richly laid table of various dishes bestowed by nature.
-Believers and those interested in Judaism read the Book of Ruth, that tells of the faith of a woman at a spiritual crossroads.
+Believers and those interested in Judaism read the Book of Ruth, which tells of the faith of a woman at a spiritual crossroads.

 • There are dairy products and other dishes on the festive table: casseroles, desserts with butter, cream, and pancakes.